Linear Programming and Healthy Diets — Part 2

 My dad’s an interesting guy.

 Every so often he picks up a health trend and/or weight loss goal that would make many people’s jaw drop.
-For example, we once went on a 5-day, 50-mile backpacking trip in the Grand Tetons, and my dad brought one of these per day for dinner, and had vitamin tablets for the rest of his sustenance.
+For example, we once went on a 5-day, 50-mile backpacking trip in the Grand Tetons, and my dad brought one packet of Lipton’s Side Dishes noodle soup per day for dinner, and had vitamin tablets for the rest of his sustenance.
 The rest of us planned for around 3,000 calories per day.
 He’s tried the “high fat” and “no fat” diets, and quite a few others.
 He’s concerned with losing weight, but also living longer, so he’s into caloric restriction among other things.

 Recently he asked me to help him optimize his diet.
 He described a scheme he was performing by hand to minimize the number of calories he consumed per day while maintaining the minimum nutrients required by the FDA’s recommendations.
 He had a spreadsheet with the nutrients for each food, and a spreadsheet with the constraints on each nutrient.
 He wanted to come up with a collection of meals (or just throw all the food into a blender) that taste within reason but meet these criteria.